snymainn/snymainn.github.io/lists/basic_arch_installation.md

 ## Mount filesystem and install packages

-=If the installation somehow get stuck in a bad state, e.g. you are missing a package, but can connect to the internet to download it, this is where you continue after booting from the ISO image again
+**If the installation somehow get stuck in a bad state, e.g. you are missing a package, but can connect to the internet to download it, this is where you continue after booting from the ISO image again**

 - Mount the root, home and swap partitions
 ```